-- Changes in artists or key partners, if you identified them as confirmed artists or partners in your application or approved project budget. - You must submit a short biography for each new proposed artist along with your change request. - Festival artist substitutions do not require a scope change unless you are making a change to the festival's headline artists. - Changes to your project activities, including outdoor activities and activities that cause ground disturbance, that may impact historic properties or the environment. - You must complete and submit the NHPA/NEPA Questionnaire along with your change request. - Changes in the subaward programs supported by the NEA award, including changes in eligible recipients.
+- Changes in artists or key partners, if you identified them as confirmed artists or partners in your application or approved project budget. - You must submit a short biography for each new proposed artist along with your change request. - Festival artist substitutions do not require a scope change unless you are making a change to the festival's headline artists. - Changes to your project activities, including outdoor activities and activities that cause a ground disturbance, that may impact historic properties or the environment. - You must complete and submit the NHPA/NEPA Questionnaire along with your change request. - Changes in the primary partner for Our Town awards or other NEA funding opportunities which require primary partners. - Changes in key personnel identified by name or position in Research Grants in the Arts, Research Labs, or other awards managed by the NEA Office of Research & Analysis (ORA).
+For these awards, you must also notify the NEA if there is a disengagement from the project for more than three months, or a 25% reduction in time and effort devoted to the award over the course of the period of performance, by the approved project director or principal investigator.